Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Background

-We focus on $\mC_t$ as an accumulation of gradient outer products, i.e., $\bar{\mA}_t = \sum_{s = 1}^t \vg_s \vg_s^\transpose$ or $\mA_t = \beta_2 \mA_{t-1} + (1 - \beta_2) \vg_s \vg_s^\transpose$, which correspond to full-matrix Adagrad and RMSprop/Adam, respectively \citep{duchi2011adaptive,kingma2014adam}.
-We can also consider alternatives like the Fisher information matrix \citep{amari1998natural}; see \Cref{sec:fisher-connection}.
-When $\mC_t$ is diagonal, this scaling recovers simplified versions of popular algorithms like AdaGrad \citep{duchi2011adaptive} or Adam \citep{kingma2014adam}, ignoring additional modifications like exponential moving averages, momentum, bias corrections, etc. However, when $\mC_t$ is non-diagonal, these preconditioned methods require storing and possibly inverting dense $d \times d$ matrices, which is prohibitive in practice.
+We primarily focus on $\mC_t$ as an accumulation of gradient outer products, i.e., $\bar{\mA}_{t} = \sum_{s = 1}^t \vg_s \vg_s^\transpose$ or $\mA_{t} = \beta_2 \mA_{t-1} + (1 - \beta_2) \vg_t \vg_t^\transpose$ with $p = 1/2$, which correspond to full-matrix AdaGrad and RMSprop/Adam, respectively \citep{duchi2011adaptive,kingma2014adam}, although this can be generalized to other alternatives, like the natural gradient method \citep{amari1998natural}; see \Cref{sec:fisher-connection}.
+When $\mC_t$ is diagonal, this scaling recovers simplified versions of popular algorithms like AdaGrad \citep{duchi2011adaptive} or Adam \citep{kingma2014adam}, ignoring additional modifications like exponential moving averages, momentum, bias corrections, etc. However, for non-diagonal $\mC_t$, these methods require storing and possibly inverting dense $d \times d$ matrices, which is computationally prohibitive.

-To mitigate this high cost, two structured approximations are commonly applied: (1) a layer-wise block-diagonal approximation, where each block captures pairwise correlations within each layer; (2) a Kronecker product approximation that takes a $m n \times mn$ matrix block for each layer and re-writes it as a Kronecker product of two smaller matrices of size $m \times m$ and $n \times n$, and has convenient properties for computing the inverse-root matrix-vector product.
-Notable examples include Kronecker-Factored Approximate Curvature (K-FAC) \citep{heskes2000natural,martens2015optimizing,grosse2016kronecker,martens2018kroneckerfactored,eschenhagen2023kfac}, Shampoo \citep{gupta2018shampoo,anil2020scalable,shi2023distributed}, and their variants \citep{george2018ekfac,gao2020trace,ren2021tensor,feinberg2023sketchy,duvvuri2024caspr,lin2024structured,lin2024remove}.
+To address this, two structured approximations are commonly applied: (1) a layer-wise block-diagonal approximation, where each block captures pairwise correlations within each layer; (2) a Kronecker-factored approximation that takes a $m n \times mn$ matrix block for each layer and approximates it as a Kronecker product of two smaller matrices of size $m \times m$ and $n \times n$.
+The Kronecker product approximation is particularly convenient for computing the inverse-root matrix-vector product, leading to the design of algorithms like Kronecker-Factored Approximate Curvature (K-FAC) \citep{heskes2000natural,martens2015optimizing,grosse2016kronecker,martens2018kroneckerfactored,eschenhagen2023kfac}, Shampoo \citep{gupta2018shampoo,anil2020scalable,shi2023distributed}, and their variants \citep{george2018ekfac,gao2020trace,ren2021tensor,feinberg2023sketchy,duvvuri2024caspr,lin2024structured,lin2024remove}.
 Alternative approaches, such as Hessian-free or inexact Newton methods, avoid explicitly storing the preconditioner matrix, \eg, by leveraging Hessian-vector products \citep{martens2010deep,li2018preconditioned,pooladzandi2024curvature}.